maksnowak/KitchenSimulator/README.md

 # KitchenSimulator

-This repository contains a C++ project written for Object-Oriented Programming class at Warsaw University of Technology It is a simple kitchen simulation - you can buy ingredients, devices, make recipes, etc.
+This repository contains a C++ project written for Object-Oriented Programming class at Warsaw University of Technology.

+It is a simple kitchen simulation - you can buy ingredients, devices, make recipes, etc.

 In order to launch the program correctly, you have to: